zgrguric/Xahau-Dev-Contest/README.md

 ### **Evaluation Criteria**
 The jury will assess submissions based on the following criteria:
-- **Novelty**
+- **Innovation**
-The originality and innovativeness of the idea, including significant optimizations or unique applications that leverage Xahau’s distinctive features.
+Originality and creativity of the idea, including significant optimizations or unique applications that effectively leverage Xahau’s features.
-- **Effective Use of Hooks or Xahau Features** Demonstrated proficiency and creativity in utilizing the new Hooks functionalities to enhance the project's capabilities.
+- **Effective Use of Hooks or Xahau Features**
+While not mandatory, projects that creatively incorporate Hooks to showcase Xahau’s programmable capabilities will be viewed favorably.
 - **Business Application**
-The solution's potential to address real-world challenges and provide tangible business value, including its relevance and applicability in practical scenarios.
+The project’s potential to address practical challenges, create meaningful value, and demonstrate scalability in real business scenarios.

 Projects showcasing exceptional implementation or real-world applicability, even if inspired by existing concepts, are strongly encouraged.